-A good place to start, is the kitchen.
+A good place to start is the kitchen.
 We’ve highlighted some great tips on where to start from Zero Waste guru, Bea Johnson.
 So get started and be ready to feel liberated from ‘stuff’, while looking after the planet!

 Bea Johnson’s kitchen (from ZeroWasteHome.com)

-DISPOSABLES: Aim to minimize your disposables like paper towels, foil and plastic plates, cups etc. Instead, try using resuable rags, use kitchen towel for sanwiches and stainless containers.
+DISPOSABLES: Aim to minimize your disposables like paper towels, foil and plastic plates, cups etc. Instead, try using resuable rags, use a kitchen towel for sanwiches and stainless containers.

 BULK: Buying in bulk in Singapore is not so easy, but bring your own bags when you buy fruit and veg, bring a jar for meats, delis and cheese that you can buy over the counter and bring a pillowcase for your bread at the bakery.